pymc-devs/pymc/docs/source/installation.md

 choco install mingw
 ```

-Once GCC installation has completed, you can then pickup the creation of a `conda` environment and the PyMC or PyMC3 install options as described above, replacing the `conda` environment creation command with this one, which omits the `m2w64-toolchain`:
+Once GCC installation has completed, you can then pickup the creation of a `conda` environment and the PyMC install options as described above, replacing the `conda` environment creation command with this one, which omits the `m2w64-toolchain`:

 ```console
 conda create -n pymc_env -c conda-forge python libpython numba